Hackers actively exploit vulnerability in Fortinet beyond known vulnerability

 • FortiWeb: 8.0.1+, 7.6.5+ and 7.4.10+

-If updating is not possible for one reason or another, administrators must temporarily disable the login function of FortiCloud.
-This can be done via System and Settings where you Allow administrative login using FortiCloud SSO to Off needs to be set.
+If updating is not immediately possible for some reason, administrators should temporarily disable the login function of FortiCloud.
+This can be done via System and Settings where you should set Allow administrative login using FortiCloud SSO to Off.
+Patching your firewalls offers the best security in any scenario.